NEED HELP WITH CHILD CUSTODY?

 Legal custody means the right to make major decisions about the child’s

 - Religious upbringing, etc.

-According to California Family Code § 3006, sole legal custody means that “one parent shall have the right and the responsibility to make the decisions relating to the health, education, and welfare of a child.”
+- Sole Legal: According to California Family Code § 3006, sole legal custody means that “one parent shall have the right and the responsibility to make the decisions relating to the health, education, and welfare of a child.”
 In situations where one parent alleges abuse or drug use, the court may award sole legal custody to one parent.
-Additionally, the court may award sole legal custody to one parent if the court believes that the parents cannot mutually make decisions regarding the child’s best interests.
+Additionally, the court may also choose this path if it believes that the parents cannot mutually make decisions regarding the child’s best interests.